 Hello there, Scanners and Renaissance People, Jacks of all Trades, you may still be struggling with your many fields of interests.
 But there is hope: Polymath is the new normal, writes author Michael Simmons.
+I think this is good news.

 Permission to be a Scanner